Harnessing the Synergy between LLM Agents and Knowledge Graphs for Urban Socioeconomic Prediction: Methods

 \algrenewcommand\algorithmicprocedure{\textbf{Round}} \algnewcommand{\LineComment}[1]{\State \(\triangleright\) #1}

-Since different socioeconomic indicators are inherently correlated, we further design a cross-task communication mechanism to enable knowledge sharing across different tasks regarding both the meta-paths finding and the embedding learning, as shown in Figure~\ref{fig:cross_task}.
-We first leverage the multi-agent collaboration ability of LLMs to optimize the meta-paths extracted from LBKG for each task.
-Then we dynamically fuse the embeddings from different tasks for indicator prediction.
+Since different socioeconomic indicators are inherently correlated, we further design a cross-task communication mechanism to enable knowledge sharing across different tasks regarding both the meta-paths finding and the embedding learning, as shown in Figure~\ref{fig:framework}.
+We conduct cross-task communication at both the agent level and KG level.
+For the agent-level communication, we leverage the multi-agent collaboration ability of LLMs to refine the meta-paths extracted from UrbanKG for each task.
+For the KG-level communication, we transfer the KG embeddings of regions across different socioeconomic prediction tasks.

 Previous studies regarding multi-agent collaboration have shown that when assigned different roles, multiple LLM agents can think from different perspectives and communicate with each other to provide a more comprehensive and accurate answer to questions~\cite{lan2024stance,chan2023chateval}.
 Inspired by this, we provide the agents with the previously found meta-paths of all tasks, and ask them to recommend a new meta-path to each of the other agents from their own task's perspective.
 We leverage the chain-of-thought prompting techniques~\cite{wei2022chain}, and ask the agent to consider the relationships between two tasks and provide the detailed thinking process.
 For example, the agent responsible for the population prediction task may think about how the population affects the commercial activity, and recommend a relevant meta-path to the commercial activity prediction task.
 In addition, we ask each agent to update the previous meta-paths of its own tasks based on those from other tasks.
 We combine the self-updated meta-paths as well as meta-paths recommended by other agents as the final meta-paths for each task.